 Dr. Lyndsay Langston (Board Certified) received her dental degree from the Medical College of Georgia, School of Dentistry in 2005 and her Masters Degree in Science in 2009.
 She completed her graduate training from the United States Army Advanced Education Program in Periodontics in 2009.
 “Dr Lyndsay” joined Drs.
 Sugarman, Brunner, and Langston in June, 2012.
 Before joining us, Major Langston was Chief of Periodontics, Fort Drum, N.Y., where she was responsible for the periodontal and implant diagnosis and treatment of the soldiers of the 10th Mountain Division in the United States Army.
 Dr. Lyndsay and her husband, Dr. Brett Langston, an Atlanta prosthodontist, are the parents of two daughters and a son.
 While the kids’ activities occupy most of their parents’ time, the Doctors Langston do enjoy swimming, tennis and waterskiing.
 Dr. Lyndsay is a dedicated professional who enjoys working with the many long-term patients of our office and new patients seeking periodontal and implant treatment.

 Dr. Brandon Coleman (Board Certified) received his dental degree from Baylor College of Dentistry in Dallas, TX.
 He completed his graduate training from the United States Army Advanced Education Program in Periodontics in 2010 and earned a Master’s Degree in Oral Biology from the Medical College of Georgia the same year.
 Dr. Coleman joined Drs.
-Sugarman, Langston, and Krishna in January of 2018.
+Sugarman and Langston in January of 2018.
 Before joining the practice, Dr. Coleman served as a Major in the US Army for over ten years.
 He served as the Chief of Periodontics, Fort Polk, Louisiana, where he addressed the periodontal and implant needs of soldiers.
 In 2013, he became an Assistant Program Director for the US Army’s Periodontics Residency Program.
 He taught residents, published research, and lectured across the country.
 He was awarded the ‘Outstanding Educator’ award by the American Academy of Periodontology.
 In addition to his expertise in periodontics and implant dentistry, Dr. Coleman is certified in IV Sedation and Wilckodontics – Periodontally Accelerated Osteogenic Orthodontics (AOO)™.
 Dr. Coleman and his wife, Sarah, have four young children: three boys (one set of twins) and a girl.
 They spend most of their time going to sports practices and travelling to see family.
 Dr. Coleman loves periodontics and is devoted to finding the right solutions for each individual patient.

 Dr. Richard Sugarman joined his father and brother in practice in 1978 after completing graduate training in Periodontics at Boston University.
 “Dr Richard” served as an instructor in periodontics at Emory University School of Dentistry from 1978 to 1982.
 He enjoyed organized dentistry and served as president of the Georgia Society of Periodontists and on the Executive Council of the Hinman Dental Society.
 He was an Honorable Fellow of the Georgia Dental Association, a Fellow in the International College of Dentists, the American College of Dentists, and the Pierre Fauchard Academy.
 He loved donating his services to the Ben Massell Dental Clinic where he was on the Executive Committee.
 “Dr. Richard” truly enjoyed the patients he had the privilege to help over his 40 years in practice.
 His patients appreciated his humorous chair-side manner along with his excellent care.
 “Dr. Richard” was warm, fun, and funny, an avid Atlanta sports fan who also loved hiking and travel.
 Dr. Sugarman passed away in September 2017 surrounded by family after suffering from an unexpected illness.
 He is remembered as “the nicest guy,” with kind heart, quick wit, and extraordinary memory to bring joy to family, friends, and patients.